-Time is money, especially for an account manager.
+Time is money, especially for a partner manager.

 1. Be bold

-If you have a large client base, it’s a lot harder to satisfy each and every client.
-Of course, some clients are more important than others, so you have to be bold enough to choose the partners and accounts that you’ll spend more time with.
+If you have a large partner base, it’s a lot harder to satisfy each and every partner.
+Of course, some partners are more important than others, so you have to be bold enough to choose the partners and accounts that you’ll spend more time with.

-Pareto’s 80/20 rule states that 80 percent of sales are from 20 percent of clients, while the remaining 20 percent of sales are from 80 percent of customers.
-The exact percentage may vary but it’s still true that most of your sales come from only a small percentage of your clients.
-While you shouldn’t ignore any client, you should at least put your best clients at the top of your to-do list and automate as much of your tasks and support for the long tail partners.
+Pareto’s 80/20 rule states that 80 percent of sales are from 20 percent of partners, while the remaining 20 percent of sales are from 80 percent of partners.
+The exact percentage may vary, but it’s still true that most of your sales come from only a small percentage of your partners.
+While you shouldn’t ignore any partners, you should at least put your best partners at the top of your to-do list and automate as much of your tasks and support for the long tail partners.

 2. Plan Smarter

-Account managers have different tasks on a day-to-day basis.
-They need to schedule meetings, talk to clients, visit specific locations and more.
+Partner managers have different initiatives on a day-to-day basis.
+They need to schedule meetings, talk to partners, update numbers, and more.
 This makes the job really exciting - but it can also be a hassle to wear multiple hats and figure out how to structure your to-do list.

 So, how do you manage your time?
 Ginny Soskey, marketing strategy manager at Hubspot’s Marketing blog, recommends a matrix:

 In an interview with Hubspot, she says, "The stuff that I should be focusing on are those in the top half: the important goals and critical activities.
-I try to minimize the time I spend on the low importance and low urgent tasks.
+I try to minimize the time I spend on the low-importance and low-urgency tasks.
 "She re-evaluates the matrix at the beginning of each day.
 When tasks start to pile up, she uses the matrix to evaluate how fast she’ll need to respond instead of diving head-first into making it a priority.
 The matrix can also be used to determine the most important meetings in the coming week or the next two weeks.

 3. Set Meeting Agendas